-All Bourne Society members receive a copy of the Society’s quarterly production known as the Local History Records (LHR).
-This journal is packed with short articles of interest to the local historian as well as items of news, forthcoming events, recent group activities, contact details, and so on.
+All Bourne Society members regularly receive a copy of the Society’s journal known as the Local History Records (LHR).
+The journal is packed with short articles of interest to the local historian as well as items of news, forthcoming events, recent group activities, contact details, and so on.

 This booklet, which typically runs to 70 or 80 pages, has a long and illustrious history.
 From 1956 to 2006 the Bourne Society published a newsletter, The Bourne Society Bulletin, which at first appeared irregularly before settling into a quarterly publication, amassing 202 issues.
 Of these, the first 140 issues were duplicated on separate foolscap or A4 sheets, stapled at the corner.
 Issues 141 to 202 were printed as staple-bound A5 booklets, typically containing around 30 to 60 pages, with issues 179 to 202 having a picture on the front cover.

 In 1962, six years after its foundation, the Society also began publication of an annual Local History Records.
 While copies of the Bulletin were circulated only to members, issues of the LHR could, in addition, be purchased by the general public at participating local shops.
 Such was the demand for the first five issues of LHR that they were often reprinted, volume 1 as many as three times over ten years.
 (The reprint number and date can be found on the back cover.)
 Volume 45, issued for 2006 and published in November 2005, was a special Jubilee Edition, celebrating the Society’s fiftieth anniversary.